hjuhlin/homebridge-nexa/README.md

 1.5.0
 * Rewrite of code to make it work better with accessories that have multiple capabilities like Thermometer & Humidity sensor (NBN-001)

+1.5.1, 1.5.2.
+1.5.3
+* Bugfixes with old data.
+Added an option to remove all during start up, to clear old bugged values

+1.6.0
+* Rewrite of code to support Z-wave items that does not report correct capabilities.

 Add issue for other devices/accessories you want support for

 # Default config